Spurious Rewards: Rethinking Training Signals in RLVR: Spurious Rewards Yield Significant RLVR Gains

 \subsection{Experimental Setup}

-Following recent RLVR efforts~\citep{wang2025reinforcement, zuo2025ttrl, zeng2025simplerl}, we use GRPO~\citep{deepseekteam2024deepseek} to finetune \qwenmathfamily models~\citep{yang2024qwen2}.
+Following recent RLVR work~\citep{wang2025reinforcement, zuo2025ttrl, zeng2025simplerl}, we use GRPO~\citep{deepseekteam2024deepseek} to finetune \qwenmathfamily models~\citep{yang2024qwen2}.
 The standard RLVR approach uses a dataset of questions paired with ground truth labels.
 During training, model rollouts are given a binary (0-1) reward based on whether the generated answer is verifiably correct.
 We replace this ground truth-based reward with a variety of increasingly spurious binary 0-1 reward functions that do not require access to ground truth labels.
-These alternative rewards (detailed below) are designed to investigate the limits of how little supervision is needed for effective RLVR training.
-We train on DeepScaleR data~\citep{deepscaler2025} with our various rewards; all other experimental details are kept constant.
+We design these alternative rewards to investigate the limits of how little supervision is needed for effective RLVR training.
+We train on DeepScaleR data~\citep{deepscaler2025} with our rewards; all other experimental details are kept constant.

 In the main paper, we evaluate performance as pass@1 and average@8 accuracy on two standard math reasoning benchmarks: MATH-500~\citep{hendrycks2021measuring} and AMC~\citep{li2024numinamath}, respectively.
 See Appendix~\ref{app:aime_results} for additional results on AIME 2024 and 2025.
-Following the default evaluation setup in the popular RL framework OpenRLHF~\citep{hu2024openrlhf}, we use the default official system prompt from \citet{yang2024qwen2} for \qwenmathfamily, no system prompt for other models, and no user prompt for any models in our main experiments.
+Following the default evaluation setup in the popular RL framework OpenRLHF~\citep{hu2024openrlhf}, we use the default chat template for \qwenmathfamily and all instruct models and chat template provided by Olmo~\citep{OLMo20242O2} for other base models in our main experiments.
 Additional analysis on the effect of different prompts can be found in Appendix~\ref{app:prompt_effects}, where we show \qwenmath is very sensitive to prompts---even a task-irrelevant prompt (which we name \textit{spurious prompt}) can sometimes result in high initial performance.
 See Appendix~\ref{app:setup} for full details of our training and evaluation setup.